Loading course content...

 As a result, making text both readable and visually appealing is a key aspect of modern web design.

-Using the right font when creating a webpage can have a significant impact on the user experience.
-Different fonts can create visual hierarchy, establish your unique branding, and also improve esthetics and readability.
+Using the right font when creating a webpage can significantly impact the user experience.
+Different fonts can create visual hierarchy, establish your unique branding, and also improve aesthetics and readability.

 We generally classify fonts into different categories based on their styles.
 The most common ones are: